epochjs/epoch/README.md

 * `height` - Override automatic height with an explicit pixel value
   - Example: `height: 240`
 * `pixelRatio` - Override detected pixel ratio with an explicit value

-### Developing Epoch

-To work on the epoch charting library itself do the following:

-1. Clone the repository
-2. In the clone, `npm install`
-3. then `cake build`.
-4. View `docs/static.html` and `docs/time.html` for a quick overview of the available features
-5. Scour the source for more detailed information (formal documentation coming soon)
-6. Let cool and enjoy (serves millions).
-7. Keep the documentation up-to-date run `codo` from the command line